Calls appearing to come from our Manchester office phone number

-EasiDrive is committed to equality of opportunity and rewarding success and we are pleased that a gender pay gap of 6.7% compares favourably against other vehicle trades where the gender pay gap is reported as 16% (reference Office of National Statistics).
-We are also delighted that our gender pay gap is much narrower than that of the wider economy which at the time of writing is reported as 17.4%.
+EasiDrive is committed to equality of opportunity and rewarding success and and we are pleased that a gender pay gap of 3.9% in 2018 has fallen from 6.7% in the prior year.
+We are also delighted that our gender pay gap is much narrower than that of the wider economy which at the time of writing is reported as 17.9%.

 Factors contributing to our pay gap are broadly similar to those in the wider economy, there are more male staff in our senior roles that command higher rates of pay, and this is also the case in many of our technical roles which also command higher rates of pay.
 The gender split across the four pay quartiles is as follows:

-The mean bonus gap reveals a 8.2% split in favour of females, however this figure in influenced by bonus payments at board level from the previous year where there was an even number of male and female staff.
-Our operation is a heavily target driven environment with 60% females receiving bonus’ compared to 40% of men, this split is mainly due to our driver population that primarily is made up of male staff and this role doesn’t carry any bonus entitlement.
+The mean bonus gap reveals a 8.5% split in favour of males, however this figure is influenced by bonus payments at board level from the previous year where there was a higher number of male directors.
+Our operation is a heavily target driven environment with 82.2% females receiving a bonus compared to 46.8% of men, this split is mainly due to our driver population that primarily is made up of male staff and this role doesn’t carry any bonus entitlement.

 Not an organisation to rest on our laurels we actively look for ways to encourage diversity in our workforce at all levels and as such offer polices and benefits to promote gender equality such as: